Ivan Menjivar: Ultimate Fighting Championship

 On October 28, 2010, WEC merged with the UFC.
 As part of the merger, all WEC fighters were transferred to the UFC.

 Menjivar defeated Charlie Valencia via first round TKO on April 30, 2011 at UFC 129, after breaking his nose with a short elbow and following up with punches to finish the fight in 90 seconds.

 Menjivar next faced Nick Pace on August 6, 2011 at UFC 133.
 The bout was held at a catchweight of 138 pounds after Menjivar failed to make weight.
 He won the fight via unanimous decision.

 Menjivar submitted John Albert with a first round rear naked choke on February 15, 2012 at UFC on Fuel TV 1.
 His performance earned him the Submission of the Night award.

 Menjivar was expected to face Renan Barão at UFC 148 on July 7, 2012.
 However, Barão was pulled from the bout to face Urijah Faber for the Interim Bantamweight Title on the same card.
 Menjivar instead faced Mike Easton at the event and lost the fight via unanimous decision.

 Menjivar defeated promotional newcomer Azamat Gashimov via first round submission due to an armbar on November 17, 2012 at UFC 154.
 The performance earned Menjivar Submission of the Night honors.

 Menjivar faced Urijah Faber on February 23, 2013 at UFC 157.
 He lost the fight via submission in the first round.

 Menjivar was expected to face Norifumi Yamamoto on September 21, 2013 at UFC 165.
 However, Yamamoto was removed from the bout and was replaced by Wilson Reis.
 Menjivar lost the fight via unanimous decision.

 Menjivar faced Hatsu Hioki in a featherweight bout on March 1, 2014 at The Ultimate Fighter: China Finale.
 He lost the fight via unanimous decision, and was subsequently released from the promotion.

 Personal life

-Menjivar and his wife have two children, a daughter and a son.
+Menjivar and his wife have four children, two daughters and two sons.
 He balances MMA with a full-time job as a bus driver for the public transport of Montreal STM.